Marian2910/My-Work/README.md

 # My-projects
 In this repository, you will find 5 projects that I have worked on.

-The first project is a Cinema management system developed in Python during my first year of college.
+The first project is a Cinema management system developed in Python during my first year of university.
 It is a simplistic console-based application with basic features.

 The second project is a candy vending machine developed in C++.
 The vending machine can give change and dispense the selected candy.